Our Approach to Cancer Research

 - Patient data and specimens: We have an exceptionally strong collection of patient data and specimens.
 These data and biorepositories provide us with perspective on how best to improve cancer treatment.
 Learn more about our cancer research cores and shared resources.

-- Diverse patient population: Because we’re located in a large urban area, our patient population is quite heterogeneous.
+- Because we’re located in a large urban area, our patient population is quite heterogeneous.
 Specifically, we see many African-American patients -- a population that has been underrepresented in scientific research.
 Especially as we learn more about genes and biomarkers, we are positioned well to do important cancer research in African-American populations.